Longford Prize

 The Longford Prize is an annual award presented in the United Kingdom to an organization, group, or individuals working in the field of social or penal reform.
 It was established in 2002 in honour of Lord Longford, a lifelong penal reform campaigner.
 It is sponsored by both The Independent and The Daily Telegraph, organised in association with the Prison Reform Trust, and is presented at the annual Longford Lecture.

 The prize is usually awarded to someone who has made a difference by their initiative and resourcefulness in prisoners' lives.
 The prize is sponsored by the McGrath Charitable Trust.

-Nominations and judges
+Selection process

 Candidates are nominated by the testimony of peers and/or persons who have benefited from their work.
 These submissions are reviewed by a panel of judges, members of the Prison Reform Trust and New Bridge.
 The panel is chaired by former prison governor and Longford Trust trustee, John Podmore.

-In 2017, the judges for the Longford Prize were: Lord Ramsbotham (formerly His Majesty's Chief Inspector of Prisons), Chloe Billington, Mary Riddell, Peter Stanford, and a representative of the sponsors, The McGrath Charitable Trust.